hmcalister/LabDemonstratingRESTAPI/README.md

 # Lab Demonstrating RESTful API
 #### Hayden McAlister <haydenmcalister49@gmail.com>

 Implementation of a RESTful API for lab demonstrating using Golang.
-Components are split into modules (which may more may not be best Golang practice?) and are described below.
+Components are split into modules (which may or may not be best Golang practice?) and are described below.

 The intention of this project is to expose a web interface for a lab marking application.
 This requires state, hence, a REST api over a database.
 The end goal is to have an executable that spins up a webserver hosting both a web app frontend and REST api to interact with the database.
 Most of the CRUD operations will have implementations (see database section below).